 Locals & Freight have priority over visitors/tourists regardless of when they sign in or where you are in line.
 Locals will walk past you and appear to be line jumping if you are not aware of this.
 Its the way it is.
 Be courteous!

 At times they have many flights to transport all passengers.
 It may be late in the day before you get on a flight.
-Your gear might get flown without you and you might not get a flight.
+But most of the time everyone gets flown in or out before they stop.
+Your gear might get flown without you.
 That is if you check any gear that is not on your lap.

 What would you do if you are down there and the day you are scheduled to leave, flights get canceled, or you don’t get to fly for some reason?